capactio/capact/cmd/ocftool/docs/ocftool_action_delete.md

 # Deletes the foo Action in the default namespace
 ocftool action delete foo

-# Deletes all Actions with upgrade- prefix in the foo namespace
+# Deletes all Actions with 'upgrade-' prefix in the foo namespace
 ocftool action delete --name-regex='upgrade-*' --namespace=foo

 ```